nicolardi/open_blog/src/blog/8-bitcoin-big-num.md

 CBigNum bn58 = 58;
 ```

-Well CBigNum is a bitcoin's class indeed.
+Well, CBigNum is a bitcoin class indeed.

 What does it mean the above assignment?